 Try to have a few topics in your bank ready to go.
-I like to have topic ideas and the emails written and ready to go one month before their due to be sent.
+I like to have topic ideas and the emails written and ready to go one month before they’re due to be sent.

 When choosing topics, you’ll get a better result if you can group them into a common them and send them as a sequence.
 It also take some pressure of as creating topics that follow a theme is easier.

-We hope these ideas help you to come up with email marketing topic ideas.
+I hope these ideas help you to come up with email marketing topic ideas.

 Remember, your readers chose to receive your emails.
 They want relevant, interesting email content from you on a regular basis.